0 Items in Your Cart

 In May 1979, a major accident occurred in a pressurized-water nuclear reactor at the Three Mile Island nuclear power plant near Harrisburg, Pennsylvania.
 There were no casualties, but residents in the area were exposed to radiation by a leakage of radioactive contaminants.
 The reactor was left crippled, and lengthy and expensive cleanup operations were required.
 In 1986, a major accident at a nuclear power plant in Chernobyl, Ukraine, resulted in the release of a dangerous amount of radioactive material, causing a number of deaths and contaminating a large area.
 A 9.0 earthquake and resultant tsunami in Japan caused major damage to the Fukushima Nuclear Power Plant in 2011, causing the facility to be closed permanently.
 In 2013, radiation levels around the Fukushima facility reached two-year highs and raised questions about the facility's owners and their ability to undertake the cleanup, which was expected to take decades.
 These types of accidents continue to raise public concern over the safety of nuclear reactors.

-In 2014, according to the Nuclear Energy Institute, there were 100 nuclear power reactors operating in the United States, supplying slightly more than 19 percent of the country's electricity.
+In 2015, according to the Nuclear Energy Institute, there were 100 nuclear power reactors operating in the United States, supplying slightly more than 19 percent of the country's electricity or 798 billion kWh.
+In 2016, there are 99 operable units and four under construction.
+These four new units are expected to come on line by 2021.